View more photos

 RKDR II becomes much easier to judge once it is forced into the same room as 030S, 8BitCADE XL, and Adafruit PyBadge.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 RKDR II versus 030S is interesting because better value is the obvious angle.
 If RKDR II feels almost right but not quite, 030S is the sort of nearby detour that can completely change the shortlist.
-From another angle, rKDR II versus 8BitCADE XL is interesting because better value is the obvious angle.
-More importantly, if RKDR II feels almost right but not quite, 8BitCADE XL is the sort of nearby detour that can completely change the shortlist.
+That said, rKDR II versus 8BitCADE XL is interesting because better value is the obvious angle.
+Compared with RKDR II, 8BitCADE XL makes the more obvious play for readers who care about better value.
 In practice, rKDR II versus Adafruit PyBadge is interesting because better value is the obvious angle.
-Adafruit PyBadge sits close enough to RKDR II to make the comparison meaningful, but different enough to sharpen the buying decision.
+From another angle, if RKDR II feels almost right but not quite, Adafruit PyBadge is the sort of nearby detour that can completely change the shortlist.

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.